eduqg/NLWs/README.md

-# Minhas Next Level Weeks - Rocketseat!
+# Next Level Weeks - Rocketseat!

 This is the repository of my next level weeks of Rocketseat developing softwares in Node.js, ReactJS and React Native.